rtivadar/aath0.github.io/_posts/2018-04-19-atp-tennis-analysis-2006-2015-what-makes-the-greats-so-great.md

 In this data analysis, I'll be discussing and displaying various data visualizations.
 In particular, looking at the data here helps us see trends, and helps us see just how much more consistent the top tennis players were between 2006 and 2015.

-This analysis will roughly be divided into three sections.
-The first section will deal with match wins and tournament advancements, the second section will deal with the offensive side of the game, and the third section will deal with the defensive side of the game.
+This analysis will roughly be divided into various sections, divded between the specific player statistics I will be analyzing in that section.
+I'll start with overall matches and the offense side of the game first, and then move to the defense side of things.
+Lastly, I'll look at player efficiency via average minutes per match and game.

 Throughout much of the below analysis, I subsetted my visualizations to include only players who for any year, were ranked in the top 5 players, by yearly avearge ranking.
 This was done to make the trends in the data easier to see, and also for direct comparison between the great players and the next tier down of really good, but not consistent players.
 As you'll see in the line graph belows, for players with an average ranking at or above the top 5 in the world in consectutive years, there are lines drawn between their data points.
 On the contray, for players who sparacticaly were ranked in the top 5 players in the world, their statistics are just represented as singulary data points.

-### Match Wins and Tournament Advancement

 (CHANGE WORDING A BIT SINCE REORGANIZED)

 #### Percentage of Matches Won

-In this section of my analysis, I'll be looking at overall trends among players, both in terms of the percentage of matches won for an entire year, and the average percentage of rounds a player advances through a tournament.
+To begin the analysis, I'll first be looking at percentage of matches won by player.
+In the below graphs, I'll discuss this statistic per year, as well as overall.

-To begin, below is a line graph of a player's percent of matches won versus year.
+To begin, below is a line graph of a player's percent of matches won on the y-axis versus year on the x-axis.

 ```r
 atp_stats_by_player_by_year %>% filter(avg_rank <= 5) %>%